ralphhendriks/aoc2024/README.md

 ## Day 8

 Not difficult, but a bit quick and dirty solution.
 First time passing a function as an argument to swap out the antinode pattern/algorithm.

+## Day 9

+Conceptually, again, it was clear quite quickly how to approach.
+The second part took me a bit longer, as I initially did not realize that it is not necessary to add the moved files to the free blocks, as files with a lower ID cannot be moved there anyway.
+This simplified the approach considerably.